Blue Light Effect on Skin: Does Blue Light Damage Skin?

 Our Sunforgettable® Total Protection™ harnesses the all-natural power of specialty ingredients such as:

-- Zinc oxide and titanium dioxide - Gentle minerals that provide safe and effective broad-spectrum coverage for both UVA and UVB rays
+- Zinc oxide and titanium dioxide - Gentle and safe minerals in sunscreen provide safe and effective broad-spectrum coverage for both UVA and UVB rays

 - Iron oxides - Micronized pigments that protect skin from photoaging caused by blue light

 - InfraGard - A combination of organic sunflower sprouts and the antioxidant known as tara tannins designed to protect against photoaging effects caused by IR